 Federal and private loans are need-based financial aid that must be repaid, sometimes with interest.
-Federal loans include the Direct Loan, Parent PLUS Loan, Perkins Loan, and more.
+Federal loans include the Direct Loan, Parent PLUS Loan, and more.
 Some federal loans don't accrue any interest while you're still a student.
 Private loans are another option to help you pay for the remainder of your education.
 A few options include:

 Federal Direct Loans are low interest rate loans all students can apply for, provided they have filed a FAFSA and meet the criteria to receive federal aid.

 Parent Plus Loan

 The federal Parent PLUS Loan is a credit-based loan for parents (or step-parents) of dependent undergraduate students.
 A FAFSA is now required to apply for a PLUS loan.